todthomson/intro-to-linux-dotnetcore-docker/Part1.md

   ![9-powered-off](Part1/9-powered-off.png)

-  __Note:__ While your new VM is booting into the installation screen, if your are using a host with a "retina" screen select __View => Scale Factor => 200%__ so you can actually see your VM while it's installing.
+  __Note:__ While your new VM is booting into the installation screen, if your are using a host with a "retina" screen make sure you have selected __View => Scale Factor => 200%__ so you can actually see your VM while it's installing.

 2. Once you arrive at the first screen labelled __Install__ click _Install Ubuntu_.